-Avinash Gandhi, Head of Creator Partnerships at Patreon, sat down with Ruckus’ Sr. Director of Marketing, Kayci Baldwin to discuss how brands and creators alike can leverage partnerships and create meaningful impact.
+Avinash Gandhi, Former Head of Creator Partnerships at Patreon, sat down with Ruckus’ Sr. Director of Marketing, Kayci Baldwin to discuss how brands and creators alike can leverage partnerships and create meaningful impact.

 In this first clip, Avinash discusses how brands can become hyper-focused on working with a specific creator regardless if they’re actually the best person to represent their brands.
 Avinash’s advice?
 Both brands and creators need to be more choosey and vet who they work with so that both parties get value from the relationship.

 Next, he shares how creators looking to make a big impact need to focus on transcending vitality (and ergo a finicky algorithm) to create an audience with a genuine connection to their work and the community.

 Watch the Full Interview

 About the Speakers